 Lack of Creativity in Education

 Education systems often lack creativity, stifling students’ imagination and innovation skills.
 This is due to a rigid curriculum that values memorization over creative thinking.
 To fix this, educational institutes must create an atmosphere that values and nurtures creativity.
+It could improve in the following ways.

 Teachers should give project-based learning and open-ended assignments for students to explore multiple solutions.
 By granting students freedom to express their ideas and think critically, we can unleash their creative potential.